alifar76/NegBinSig-Test/README.md

 Output Explained
 ------

 The output of the script contains information for all of the OTUs tested.
-Currently, there are 16 columns in the output file generated via this script.
-The columns and their descriptions with respect to the example output file created are as follows:
+Currently, there are 26 columns in the output file (called **ZINB_NB_Output_result.txt** in the example above) as generated via this script.
+The columns and their descriptions of the output file are as follows:

 1) **OTU_ID**: Indicates the OTU ID